gmuth/ipp-client-kotlin/README.md

     ./gradlew

-To install the artifcat to your local maven repository run
+To install the artifact to your local maven repository run

     ./gradlew publishToMavenLocal